Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### 2019.10.16 - Version 3.1

+- Add option to use sun or moon omer for celebrations.

 #### 2019.10.14 - Version 3.0

 - Improve the reminder to remind during the celebration day like with the shabat day.